kiwicopple/paul.copplest.one/docs/blog/how-devtools-die.md

 ![Point of no return](/img/devtools-5.png)

 The revenue growth doesn't _stop_ per-se, it just doesn't grow as fast.
-The potential outcome of your company is no longer the total market - it's simply the scraps of whatever new developer tool is better serving the customers you lost.
+The potential outcome of your company is no longer the total market - it's simply the scraps of whatever new developer tool is better serving the customers you lost (or [try](https://news.adobe.com/news/news-details/2022/Adobe-to-Acquire-Figma/default.aspx) to [buy](https://techcrunch.com/2021/03/04/making-sense-of-the-6-5b-okta-auth0-deal/) them).

 # Protect the channel

-This was a lesson that Groupon learned the hard way:
+I first learned the term "protect the channel as a cautionary tale from Groupon:

 > _"Their team started wondering whether sending more emails would improve metrics.
 The CEO eventually gave in and allowed his team to test sending one more email to each user each day.
 This test resulted in a big increase to their target metrics.
 Encouraged, Groupon kept experimenting, sending more emails, even as many as five a day._
 >